251027-Java/intro-to-kubernetes-sidney-gil/README.md

 **Questions**:
 1. How many pods were created?

+    5

-2. What is the pod naming pattern?
+2. What is the pod naming pattern? deploymentName-setName-RandomString

 ### Task 3: Create a Service
 Create `service.yaml` to expose the deployment: